getgauge/docs.gauge.org/configuration.rst

 -------------------------------------------
 If you are using Gauge with the build tools such as Maven or Gradle, then you must be aware of specific configuration properties.

-| For configuration information while using Gauge with Maven, see `GitHub for Gauge Maven Plugin <https://github.com/getgauge/gauge-maven-plugin/blob/master/README.md>`__ .
+| For configuration information while using Gauge with Maven, see Gauge Maven Plugin  `repository <https://github.com/getgauge/gauge-maven-plugin/blob/master/README.md>`__.
-| For configuration information while using Gauge with Gradle, see `GitHub for Gauge Gradle Plugin <https://github.com/getgauge/gauge-gradle-plugin/blob/master/Readme.md>`__ .
+| For configuration information while using Gauge with Gradle, see Gauge Gradle Plugin `repository  <https://github.com/getgauge/gauge-gradle-plugin/blob/master/Readme.md>`__.

 .. _environments: